What Is Mononeuritis Multiplex?

 A full recovery from MNM may be possible if the underlying cause can be diagnosed and treated successfully, and if damage is limited.

 The extent of disability can range from none to a complete loss of movement or feeling.

 Nerve pain can cause a great deal of discomfort and may be prolonged.
 You should see a pain specialist to discuss available treatment options if this is the case.

-You may have injuries that will go unnoticed if you experience decreased sensation in your feet or any other part of your body.
+You may have injuries that go unnoticed if you experience decreased sensation in your feet or other parts of your body.
 This is because the nerves in the affected area are not sending pain signals to your brain.
-The injuries may become severely infected if this happens.
+Injured areas may become severely infected if this happens.
 Inspect these areas regularly for bruises or cuts to prevent this from happening.

 A number of complications are related to MNM, including: